Don’t Let Memories Fade: Top Reasons to Scan Your Old Slides

 What are you going to do with your family slides?

 My recommendations are #1 be sure you are storing them in a safe location and then #2 have them digitized as soon as you possibly can.
-You can send them away to a reputable vendor like Fotobridge, find a photo organizer/scanner like me or even do it yourself with a good photo and slide scanner.
+The team at Good Life Photo Solutions would love to help you scan your slides and get them back into your life.

 Do you have old slides hiding in your closet?
 How many do you think you have?
 Let me know in the comments.